-I am objective to the application for a premises license for Alchemista, I am concerned that the proposal to serve alcohol and set up outside seating will add to the already increasing levels of public disorder, noise and mess, already increasing levels of public disorder, noise and mess, already increasing levels of public disorder, noise and mess, already increasing levels of public disorder, noise and mess, already serving serving Green needs to reduce the consumption of alcohol, not increase it, there is already an issue with the Birdeage allowing customers to take drinks out onto the Green and will street or inkers.
-The Police Informed nee that the CCTV no longer functions and there has been a rise in anti-Social behaviour.
+I am objecting to the application for a premises license for Alchemista.
+I am concerned that the proposal to serve alcohol and set up outside seating will add be the serve alcohol and set up outside seating will add be the already increasing levels of public disorder, noise and mess, already increasing levels of public disorder, noise and mess, a culturally sentitive herrisogal area.